plandem/angular-rbac/README.md

 As you see, here we set backend's URL as **http://example.com/api/rbac**

 ##### Auto-inject service at controller's scope
-To use **$rbac** service at controllers, you must manually inject it as any other AngularJS services.
+To use **$rbac** service at controllers, you must manually inject it as any other AngularJS service.

 E.g.:
 ```javascript